BenjaminBerhault/JohnsHopkins/GettingAndCleaningData/CourseProject/README.md

 Here are the data for this project : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+1. Dowload the script "run_analysis.R" in your working directory
-1. From your working directory in R create a folder named “UCI HAR Dataset”
+1. From your working directory create a folder named “UCI HAR Dataset”
-2. Extract in it the data downloaded
+2. Extract in it data downloaded above (getdata-projectfiles-UCI HAR Dataset.zip)
-3. Run the R script
+3. Run the R script (run_analysis.R)
 4.	"tidy_data" in the R environment should contain dataset we are looking for
 5. A new “tidy_data.txt” file should also be created in your working directory